Managed C++/CLI - Send email using Gmail/G Suite OAuth 2.0 in background service (service account)

 Authorize service account by G Suite administrator

-To use service account to access user mailbox in G Suite, G Suite Administrator should authorize specified service account at first.
+To use service account to access user mailbox in G Suite or Google Workspace, G Suite Administrator should authorize specified service account at first.

 Important

-Important Notice: You can use any google user to create service account, it doesn’t require service account owner is a user in G Suite.
-But G Suite administrator must authorize service account in G Suite Admin Console to access user mailbox.
+Important Notice: You can use any google user to create service account, it doesn’t require service account owner is a user in G Suite or Google Workspace.
+But G Suite or Google Workspace administrator must authorize service account in G Suite or Google Workspace Admin Console to access user mailbox.

-• G Suite Administrator should open admin.google.com, go to Admin Console, click "Security" > API Control;
+• The administrator should open admin.google.com, go to Admin Console, click "Security" > API Control;

 Authorize Service Account by G Suite Administrator